Eventual vs Strong Consistency in Distributed Databases

-- Think of a popular microblogging site deployed across the world in different geographical regions like Asia, America, Europe.
-Moreover, each geographical region has multiple data center zones: North, East, West, South.
+- Think of a popular microblogging site deployed across the world in different geographical regions like Asia, America, and Europe.
+Moreover, each geographical region has multiple data center zones: North, East, West, and South.

-- Furthermore, each of zones has multiple clusters which have multiple server nodes running.
-So, we have many datastore nodes spread across world which micro-blogging site uses for persisting data.
+- Furthermore, each zone has multiple clusters which have multiple server nodes running.
+So, we have many datastore nodes spread across the world that micro-blogging site uses for persisting data.
 Since there are so many nodes running, there is no single point of failure.

 - The data store service is highly available.
 Even if a few nodes go down persistence service is still up.
-Let’s say a celebrity makes post on the website which everybody starts liking around the world.
+Let’s say a celebrity makes a post on the website that everybody starts liking around the world.

 Reason for the above Use case :

-- Simply, because new updated value of Post “Like” counter needs some time to move from Japan to America and update server nodes running there.
-Though value of counter at that point in time was 101, the user in America sees old inconsistent value.
+- Simply, because the new updated value of the Post “Like” counter needs some time to move from Japan to America and update server nodes running there.
+Though the value of the counter at that point in time was 101, the user in America sees old inconsistent values.

 - But when he refreshes his web page after a few seconds “Like” counter value shows as 101.
 So, data was initially inconsistent but eventually got consistent across server nodes deployed around the world.
 This is what eventual consistency is.

-- Let’s continue the same Eventual Consistency example from previous lesson.
-To ensure Strong Consistency in the system, when user in Japan likes post, all nodes across different geographical zones must be locked down to prevent any concurrent updates.
+- Let’s continue the same Eventual Consistency example from the previous lesson.
+To ensure Strong Consistency in the system, when a user in Japan likes posts, all nodes across different geographical zones must be locked down to prevent any concurrent updates.

-- This means at one point in time, only one user can update post “Like” counter value.
-So, once user in Japan updates the “Like” counter from 100 to 101.
+- This means at one point in time, only one user can update the post “Like” counter value.
+So, once a user in Japan updates the “Like” counter from 100 to 101.
 The value gets replicated globally across all nodes.
 Once all nodes reach consensus, locks get lifted.
-Now, other users can Like post.
+Now, other users can Like posts.

 - The nodes must be locked down for updates.
 Queuing all requests is one good way of making a system Strongly Consistent.
-Strong Consistency model hits capability of the system to be Highly Available & perform concurrent updates.
+The strong Consistency model hits the capability of the system to be Highly Available & perform concurrent updates.
 This is how strongly consistent ACID transactions are implemented.